 Lastly, I’m trying a foam stamp.

-The great thing with foam stamps is that they can conform to surfaces that aren’t perfectly flat.
+The great thing with foam stamps is that they are more flexible, so they can conform to surfaces that aren’t perfectly flat.

-A yellow arrow is pointing at the first repeat stamping; it looks the best of the 3.
+A yellow arrow is pointing to the first repeat stamping; it looks the best of the 3.
 The image to the right was done second, and the image to the left was third.

 From one inking you can get 2 good images.
 After that they do downhill in quality rather quickly.